fastoch/Docker_Course/README.md

 Which is exactly what we asked for in our compose.yaml file when defining the api service.
 There was a change in the package.json file, so Docker rebuilt the api service.

-If we open the index.js file (backend folder), we can see that we're importing and enabling the colors package.

 ---

 # Docker Scout (October 2023)

-Before moving on to dockerizing a full stack Next.js app, let's talk about another cool Docker feature.
+Before moving on to dockerizing a full stack Next.js application, let's talk about another cool Docker feature.

-When we create container images for our applications, we're essentially stacking layers of existing images and software components.
+When we create container images for our apps, we essentially stack layers of existing images & software components.
-However, some of these layers or components might have security vulnerabilities, making our containers and their applications susceptible to attacks.
+Some of these layers or components might have security vulnerabilities, making our containers susceptible to attacks.

 *Docker Scout* is a tool that helps us be proactive about security.
-It scans our container images, looks at all the layers and software pieces, and creates a detailed list called **"Software Bill of Materials" (SBOM)**.
+It scans our container images, looks at all the layers and software pieces, and creates a detailed list called

-This SBOM list includes everything our container is made of.
+a **"Software Bill of Materials" (SBOM)**.

+Then, Docker Scout checks that list against an always updated database of known vulnerabilities.
+If it finds any weak points, it will alert us so we can fix them before deploying our application.

+We can use Docker Scout in different places like:
+- Docker Desktop
+- Docker Hub
+- Docker CLI

 ---

 # Containerizing a Next.js app

-@72/88
+- copy the starter_next-docker folder from https://github.com/adrianhajdin/docker-course
+- paste it into VS Code
+- rename the folder to next-docker
+- open up a terminal and cd into the next-docker folder
+- generate the Docker files by running `docker init`
+  - select Node as the application platform
+  - select default version of Node
+  - select npm as the package manager
+  - we don't want to run "nom run build" before starting the server
+  - we want to use the "npm run dev" command to start the app
+  - our server will listen on port 3000

+## Tailoring the Dockerfile

+@75/88